 Planning a family holiday to South Africa

 South Africa is the perfect place to take the kids.
-It’s teeming with experiences that will fill their heads with wonder, like horse rides through open country and sightings of the famous Big Five.
+It’s teeming with experiences that will fill their heads with wonder, such as horse rides through open country and sightings of the famous Big Five

 Choose from South Africa’s diverse habitats to find your ideal family holiday.
 Are you in search of wilderness adventure, or cosmopolitan thrills?
 Would you prefer to sleep out under the stars at a luxury camp, or in a five-star city-centre hotel?
 Whatever your wants, South Africa has the answer.